Marketing technology stacks are often associated with one word: complexity.

 - Landing Pages: Unbounce

 - Social Media Publishing: Buffer

 - Blog Publishing Platform: WordPress

 - Blog Graphics: Canva

-Special thanks to Scott Brinker for raising awareness about how MarTech stacks should be personal and unique to each organization.
+Special thanks to Scott Brinker for raising awareness about how an ABM tech stack should be personal and unique to each organization.
 We fully support the idea that stacks do not need to be complex, and marketers should not fear the landscape.

 Instead, they should embrace it in the way that makes the most sense for them — and puts the customer front and center.
 At the end of the day, that’s what is most important.